cyberbotics/webots/to_test.md

 Test #7:
 1. Create a new project and a local PROTO
-2. Create a controller (supervisor)
+2. Create a Robot & controller (supervisor)
-3. Attempt to spawn an official PROTO
-3.1 Should fail
+3. Attempt to spawn an official PROTO (https://cyberbotics.com/doc/reference/supervisor#wb_supervisor_field_import_mf_node) 3.1 Should fail
 4. Declare the local PROTO as Ephemeral
 4.1 Spawn should work